Zombie (The Cranberries song): Background and composition

 — Dolores O'Riordan in 2017, on writing "Zombie".

-O'Riordan stated the song came to her "subconsciously" midway through the Cranberries' English tour in 1993, writing the core chords on her acoustic guitar.
-Once O'Riordan was back in her hometown of Limerick and returned to her apartment after a night out, she played those chords and started building a song around them, quickly "coming up with the chorus, which was catchy and anthemic", and soon moving onto the verses.
+O'Riordan said "Zombie" came to her "subconsciously" midway through the Cranberries' English tour in 1993, writing the core chords on her acoustic guitar.
+Once O'Riordan was back in her hometown of Limerick and returned to her flat after a night out, she played those chords and started building a song around them, quickly "coming up with the chorus, which was catchy and anthemic", and soon moving onto the verses.
 O'Riordan took the song idea, originally titled "In Your Head", into the Cranberries' small rehearsal shed in Mungret.
 Given she was playing an acoustic guitar, the rest of the band initially followed along in, as guitarist Noel Hogan put it, "that kind of sweet indie pop thing" that the band featured in their other songs, before O'Riordan decided that it was not what she wanted, picked up an electric guitar and stated that "it needs to be heavy because it's angry".
 Drummer Fergal Lawler recalled that usually in that small room, "you're trying to keep it low because you don't want to deafen anybody", but O'Riordan played it loud and "we couldn't really hear the lyrics because she was singing through her guitar", and that the singer was adamant that she wanted more distortion pedals on the guitars and asked for more strength than usual in drumming.